 Next, I turned off this light and turned on the right-hand one.
 I encourage people just starting out with lighting to get into the habit of adjusting each light individually.
 It's much easier to see the effects of one light and make changes to it than when two or more lights are on at the same time.
 Although this may seem like a hassle at first, you'd be surprised with how much time you can spend chasing your tail with all the lights going, particularly when the lighting elements in your sets get more involved.

 This was just the look I was going for.
 Each of the lights is effective at illuminating the calla lilies in stark contrast against an elegantly gradated background.
-And because of their positioning, the lights do not detract from each other the way they did in figure 8.
+And because of their positioning, the lights do not detract from each other.

 Shooting in Black & White